StevenBlack/vocab/million-dollar-words.md

 ### zwieback
 Sweetened bread, cooked twice and sliced thin.
 Usually used by teething youngsters to give them something to do with their newfound teeth.
-Say ZWEE- BACK.

 ### zygote
 A term from cellular biology, generally used in conversation to refer to the cell that results from the meeting of the egg and the sperm.
 Father to son:
-"I've known you ever since you were a zygote.'
-'Pronounced ZYE-GOAT.
+"I've known you ever since you were a zygote."